Public WiFi VPN Guide

 Encrypting traffic between your device and the VPN server.Phishing websites that trick you into entering passwords.

-Reducing what the local Wi-Fi network can see.Malware, unsafe downloads, or compromised apps.
+Reducing what the local WiFi network can see.Malware, unsafe downloads or compromised apps.

-Masking your normal public IP address from websites.Account tracking, cookies, browser fingerprinting, or GPS permissions.
+Masking your normal public IP address from websites.Account tracking, cookies, browser fingerprinting or GPS permissions.

-Helping test whether a website block is network-based.Platform rules, account country, payment region, KYC, age checks, or service eligibility.
+Helping test whether a website block is network-based.Platform rules, account country, payment region, KYC, age checks or service eligibility.

 Related: Is a VPN safe?, VPN privacy and security, and why to avoid free VPNs.